graniecqu/COIT20246-T22026-GrahamRanie/week08.md

 ## Task 6.
 Create a Storage Blob in Azur

 The learning modules did not have this particular module.
 The closest to the module, was also what I completed in Task 3.
-However, this did not include any image upload functionality.
+The module completed in task 3 did not have any tasks pertaining to uploading images.

 ## Task 7.
 Create a Resource Lock
 Explain the difference between a read-only lock and a delete lock.